MohamedIBnOmar/Arabic-text-clasification/README.md

 # Arabic-text-clasification
-Working on an Arabic text classification project on using machine learning, with a focus on support vector machines (SVM).
-The preprocessing involved several key steps: removing punctuation, URLs, and English letters; normalizing the Arabic text; eliminating repeating characters; and stemming words.
-Additionally, tokenization and stopword removal were applied to clean up the data.
-Features were then extracted using TF-IDF vectorization.
-This processed data was used to train the SVM model, significantly improving the accuracy of Arabic text categorization.

-dataset : https://www.kaggle.com/datasets/saurabhshahane/arabic-classification
+Developed an Arabic text classification project utilizing machine learning, with an emphasis on support vector machines (SVM).
+Preprocessing steps included punctuation removal, URL and English letter elimination, Arabic text normalization, removal of repeating characters, word stemming, tokenization, and stopword removal.
+Employed TF-IDF vectorization for feature extraction.
+The SVM model trained on this processed data showed a significant improvement in categorizing Arabic texts, underscoring the effectiveness of tailored preprocessing in natural language processing (NLP) for Arabic.
+The dataset included diverse modern Arabic texts from newspaper articles. dataset : https://www.kaggle.com/datasets/saurabhshahane/arabic-classification